 Walking alone and representing the Ukrainian blue and yellow by wearing an overcoat and festive streamer earrings, Iryna Matsiuk from Ukraine felt overwhelmed with emotion.
 The first-year Econometrics student walked with her cheeks flushed: “I just can’t believe this is real, Kyiv is my city, the city I grew up in.
 And my parents are there, my family, all my friends.”

-As the chants grew louder she continued: “I got a call from my mom and she’s in a bomb shelter and my friends are trying to go to the Russian part of the country.
+As the chants grew louder she continued: “I got a call from my mom and she’s in a bomb shelter and my friends are trying escape the occupied side of the country.
 They’re all relatively safe, and our army is coping quite well so we’re optimistic, but of course still very scared.”

 Bystanders and cars passing by showed solidarity by honking and raising their fists in the air.
 Once the crowd reached the Erasmus bridge, all protesters faced the street and held their signs high while shouting rhythmically ‘save Ukraine’.